kcarnold/cs344/content/units/01introduction/lab/index.md

 On a **lab computer**, clone your Portfolio repo.
 The easiest way is to start VS Code, launch the command palette (Ctrl-Shift-P), and type Clone.

 {{% task %}}
 Get the following notebook.
-On a lab computer, right click the link (not the preview).
-For Kaggle, you'll Copy Link and then Import the notebook from that pasted link.
-There's a direct link to Colab.
+On a lab computer, download the link (not the preview).
+For Kaggle, right-click and select Copy Link, then create a new Kaggle notebook and select Import from the File menu, then paste the link in the "Link" tab.
+For Colab, click the Colab link.

 {{% fundamentals name="Jupyter Notebook Warmup" nbname="u01n0-notebook-warmup.ipynb" %}}
 {{% /task %}}